If you are looking for ways to improve your keto meal prep while keeping it healthy, you have come to the right place!

 Serving: 1 Tbsp.
 60 kcal, 6g Fat, 1g Pro, 2g Carb, 1g Fiber, 30mg Sodium

-Tahini is basically a sesame paste.
+Tahini is sesame paste, and since it comes from a seed, it is a perfect keto food.
+Classically, this low-carb paste is made by pressing sesame seeds between two rotating stones.
+You may recognize tahini as the base ingredient for hummus.
 Try making a quick dressing by combining equal parts store-bought tahini and an acid like lime juice, 0.25 part water, and 0.5 part neutral oil.
 Add spices if you want!
 Tahini goes exceptionally well with tofu as a marinade, and also with your vegetables (think hummus flavor profiles - tahini is an essential part of hummus).
-This dressing is a beautifully well balanced recipe of umami, savory, sweet, and acidity.
+This low-carb dressing is a beautifully well balanced recipe of umami, savory, sweet, and acidity.

 Serving: 1 Tbsp.
 60 kcal, 6g Fat, 1g Pro, 2g Carb, 1g Fiber, 10mg Sodium

 These high-fat sauces can be used as dressings, marinades, and sauces.
-Because of their oil base, these sauces drive tons of flavor and can be cross utilized depending on what one is cooking.
-Have fun mixing these into your meal prep and watch as your food explodes with flavor!
+Because of their oil base, these keto recipes drive tons of flavor and can be cross utilized depending on what one is cooking.
+Have fun mixing these into your keto meal prep and watch as your food explodes with flavor!

-Chimichurri is an exceptionally simple sauce to make that requires no cooking.
-The fresh herbs combined with a hint of spice, oil, and vinegar make this sauce go incredibly well with beef and chicken.
+Naturally, this recipe is keto approved due to the oil content.
+The fresh herbs combined with a hint of spice, oil, and red wine vinegar make this recipe go incredibly well with beef and chicken.
 I love this sauce as an addition to my weekly bowls (or maybe daily - haha!)

 Serving: 1 Tbsp.
 50kcal, 6g Fat, 0g Pro, 1g Carb, 0g Fiber; 15mg Sodium

+This naturally keto sauce is very similar to chimichurri, yet incredibly different.
 Also known as spicy cilantro sauce, this sauce is packed with character thanks to the jalapeno, cilantro, cumin, and cardamom spices.
-Aside from being incredibly bright and pretty, you can dress your Beyond Meat burgers with it, chicken, turkey, steak, shrimp, cod… you name it!
+Aside from being incredibly bright, delicious, and pretty in color, you can use this recipe to dress your Beyond Meat burgers chicken, turkey, steak, shrimp, cod… you name it!

 Serving: 2 Tsp.
 50kcal, 5g Fat, 0g Pro, 1g Carb, 0g Fiber, 15mg Sodium